SORMAS-Foundation/SORMAS-Project/sormas-rest/README.md

 ## Authentication
 Access to the API is by default restricted by HTTP Basic authentication.
-Using OIDC/OAUTH2/Bearer authentication is also possible depending on how keycloak is setup.
-See , it can als use Bearer authentication.
+Using OIDC/OAUTH2/Bearer authentication is also possible depending on how keycloak is set up.
 See [Authentication & Authorization](https://github.com/hzi-braunschweig/SORMAS-Project/wiki/Authentication-&-Authorization#keycloak).

 For basic auth use the username and password as credentials for your HTTP requests.